-Marrow On The Move™ will be different this year!
-It will still happen on Saturday, July 25, 2020 at 9:00 am.
-Just click on the Gold -Virtual Marrow on the Move- button (on the right) and tune in on your computer.
+Marrow On The Move™ was different this year!
+It was held on Saturday, July 25, 2020 at 9:00 am.
+Click on the Gold -Virtual Marrow on the Move- button (on the right) and watch the video.
 Drs.
-Brunstein and Holtan will host the virtual event.
-We will show snippets about where your money has gone from previous years; awards will be presented to the “BMT Legend” and winner of the “Favorite Caregiver” award.
+Brunstein and Holtan hosted the virtual event.
+See snippets about where your money has gone from previous years; awards were presented to the “BMT Legend," and fundraising teams recognized.

 This annual event brings people together to celebrate the lives of those who have received a transplantation or cellular infusion for a life-threatening blood disease.
 Doctors at the University of Minnesota Adult Blood and Marrow Transplant and Cellular Therapy Program (BMTCT) Program are world-renowned experts in blood and bone marrow transplantation and cellular therapy.
 They have provided life-saving treatments for thousands of individuals who have battled blood diseases such as leukemia, lymphoma, aplastic anemia, and immune deficiency disorders.
 Marrow On The Move™ celebrates our patients who have battled a blood disease, remembers those who have lost their lives, and empowers individuals and communities to fight back against diseases that take too much.